-I’ve been full time content lead at the National Institute on Drug Abuse (NIDA) at the National Institutes of Health, where I oversaw all content related to scientific research on addiction and the health effects of drugs.
+I’ve been full time science content lead at the National Institute on Drug Abuse (NIDA) at the National Institutes of Health.
+I oversaw all content related to research on addiction, the health effects of drugs, and related public health topics, editing a team of science writers and many contractors.
 I managed educational microsites for health professionals and for educators/students.
 I was promoted to that role from senior science writer.

-As lead writer for Management Sciences for Health, a global health non-profit largely funded by USAID and CDC, I wrote op-eds, speeches, factsheets and annual reports.
+As lead writer for Management Sciences for Health, a global health non-profit largely funded by USAID and CDC, I wrote op-eds, speeches, press releases, news articles, factsheets and reports.
 I was also a staff writer and editor at Monitor on Psychology, the American Psychological Association’s flagship magazine, and features editor at ABCNEWS.com.

 As a freelancer, I’ve written often for The New York Times, NBCNews.com, Proto, Asia Times, Prevention, Business Insider Health and WebMD, among others.
 I’ve written news, op-eds, videos and web site content as a long-time consultant for UNICEF, the Robert Wood Johnson Foundation, and Lilly Diabetes.